-We conclude this section by analyzing the effect of the reinforcement learning optimal policy on the market financial (in)stability.
-The approach followed here in explaining the materialization of financial frictions is very close in spirit to the Minskyan financial instability hypothesis, and therefore uses the leverage of banks as the main indicator (see \cite{minsky1964longer}).
-In our stylized market the link between leverage and systemic instability works as follows.
-Given our naive banks' balance-sheet (see Eq.\ref{Eq:balancesheet}), the leverage is defined as assets on equity.
-Moreover, credit costs (i.e. interest rates) are strongly positively affected by the leverage (see Eq.\ref{Eq:interest}).
-When a lender grants a loan to a bank with a low probability of surviving (i.e. an over-leveraged borrower) she charges higher interest rate via the financial accelerator.
-This, in turn, exacerbates the financial condition of the borrower herself pushing her towards the bankruptcy state.
-If one or more borrowers are not able to pay back their loans, even the lenders' equity is affected by bad debts.
-Therefore, lenders decrease their credit supply and increase the borrowers’ rationing.
-In this way, the profit margin of borrowers decreases and a new round of failures may occur.
-The leverage dynamics when the system follows the reinforcement learning recommended policy and in the random case are shown in the left-hand side of Fig. \ref{Fig:macro_leverage}.
+We conclude this section by analyzing the effect of the reinforcement learning optimal policy on the market's financial (in)stability.
+The approach followed here in explaining the materialization of financial frictions is very close in spirit to the Minskyan financial instability hypothesis and therefore uses banks' leverage as the leading indicator (see \cite{minsky1964longer}).
+In our stylized market, leverage and systemic instability are connected through a specific structure.
+Given our naive banks' balance sheet (see Eq.\ref{Eq:balancesheet}), leverage is defined as assets on equity.
+Moreover, credit costs (i.e., interest rates) are strongly positively affected by the leverage (see Eq.\ref{Eq:interest}).
+When a lender grants a loan to a bank with a low probability of surviving (i.e., an over-leveraged borrower), she charges a higher interest rate via the financial accelerator.
+This, in turn, exacerbates the borrower's financial condition, pushing her toward a bankruptcy state.
+If one or more borrowers cannot pay back their loans, even the lenders' equity is affected by bad debts.
+Therefore, lenders decrease their credit supply and increase the borrowers' rationing.
+In this way, the profit margin of borrowers decreases, and a new round of failures may occur.
+The leverage dynamics when the system follows the reinforcement learning recommended policy and in the random case are shown on the left-hand side of Fig. \ref{Fig:macro_leverage}.
 The figure highlights two important features.
-First, the recommended learned policy keep the leverage below the values obtained with the random policy.
-Specifically, the average leverage, over time and simulations, in the first scenario is 1.59 (std.
+First, the recommended learned policy keeps the leverage below the values obtained with the random policy.
+Specifically, the average leverage in the first scenario, over time and simulations, is 1.59 (std.
 0.042), while in the second case is 1.69 (std.
 0.031).
 Second, the leverage fluctuates over time, thus recalling the different phases of lending suggested by Minsky.
-In fact, there are periods when financial institutions grant more loans without considering the overall financial fragility.
-However, it can happen that banks underestimate their credit risk, making the system more vulnerable when default materializes.
-This ambiguous effect of the leverage, first positive and then negative, on interbank stability, is clearly shown in the right-hand side of Fig. \ref{Fig:macro_leverage}, where the correlation wave between bankruptcies and agents' leverage first decreases from lag $\tau= -21$ up to $\tau= -11$ , then increases from $\tau=-8$ up to $\tau= 9$ , and finally, returns to decrease from $\tau=15$.
+There are periods when financial institutions grant more loans without considering the overall financial fragility.
+However, banks can underestimate their credit risk, making the system more vulnerable when default materializes.
+This ambiguous effect of the leverage, first positive and then negative, on interbank stability is clearly shown in the right-hand side of Fig. \ref{Fig:macro_leverage}, where the correlation wave between bankruptcies and agents' leverage first decreases from lag $\tau= -21$ up to $\tau= -11$ , then increases from $\tau=-8$ up to $\tau= 9$ , and finally, returns to decrease from $\tau=15$.

 \FloatBarrier